all-of-us/raw-data-repository/rest-api/offline/README.md

 subdirectory of the input bucket.
 The CSVs all have the same columns, but are different subsets of the rows:

-1.  `report_$DATE_received.csv` Everything where sent and received match up.
+1.  `report_$DATE_received.csv` All rows where sent orders and received samples match up.
 This is typically cases where one sample was ordered and one sample was received, for the same participant and test.
 However it could be a case where the same test was ordered twice and received twice for a participant.
-1.  `report_$DATE_over_24h.csv` Rows where sent and received match up, but the elapsed time between ordered sample collection and sample confirmation is more than 24 hours.
+1.  `report_$DATE_over_24h.csv` Rows where sent and received match up, but the elapsed time between ordered sample collection and sample receipt confirmation is more than 24 hours.
 1.  `report_$DATE_missing.csv` Any case of order and receipt mismatch.
-This may be an order where no sample arrived, a received sample with no order, or more generally a case where a different number of orders and samples appear for the same participant/test pair (that is, rows where `sent_count` != `received_count`).
+This may be an order where no sample arrived, a received sample with no order, or more generally a case where a different number of orders and samples appear for the same participant/test pair: that is, rows where `sent_count` != `received_count`.

 Colums in the CSVs are: